Frequently Asked Questions

 HOW DO YOU DISCIPLINE THE DOGS WITHOUT CRATES?

-Well, to be truthful we do have a few crates in the building but they are there as a last resort for safety reasons when a dog needs to be separated.
+Well, to be truthful we do have a few runs and crates in the building but they are there as a last resort for safety reasons when a dog needs to be separated.
 (It’s also how we feed the dogs safely!)
 In general we start with getting a misbehaving dogs attention verbally and try to discourage whatever misbehavior that way.
 This can escalate to asking them to come over to a staff member and asking for some form of obedience, like sitting and focusing for a second.
 With repeat offenders we may use a slip lead or more one on one training to work on continued behavior.
 Only if nothing is getting through and for a safety related reason we might move to separate a dog in a crate for a short timeout.
 We like to focus on positive reinforcement as well.
 Rewarding the right behavior.
 Come by our place for a tour and you can hear how calm we keep things with 50 plus pups all free to play!

 WHY DO YOU REQUIRE RESERVATIONS AND